 Once you’ve corrected your hair color and are happy with your dye job, it’s important to pay attention to how you’re caring for your hair.
 Switch to a system of hair care products—including a shampoo, conditioner, and hair mask—that are formulated for color-treated hair.
-Try the L’Oréal Paris Hair Expert Color Vibrancy Intensive Shampoo, L’Oréal Paris Hair Expert Color Vibrancy Intensive Conditioner, and L’Oréal Paris Hair Expert Color Vibrancy Intensive Ultra Recovery Mask.
+Try the L’Oréal Paris Hair Expert Color Vibrancy Intensive Shampoo, L’Oréal Paris Hair Expert Color Vibrancy Intensive Conditioner, and L’Oréal Paris Elvive Color Vibrancy Repair and Protect Balm.

 Now that you know how to correct your hair color, it’s time to learn another hair color skill.
 Check out our article, How to Bleach Your Hair at Home, to find out how to lighten your hair without hitting up the salon.